bilbo443/BILBBET/BUTTON_AUDIT.md

 to do Level 2 at scale is a real click-simulation against an actual DOM (so a test literally clicks the rendered button and checks the result, rather than a human reading the handler code).
-Attempted this with `jsdom` — it installed without an error, but the module wasn't actually present afterward, likely a network/environment restriction in this particular sandbox.
-Worth retrying at the start of a future session in case that sandbox has different constraints; if it works, it's a significantly more rigorous way to close out the rest of this list than manual code review.
+Attempted this with `jsdom` twice — confirmed on the second attempt that it's a genuine `403 Forbidden` from the npm registry in this sandbox, not a transient issue.
+Not worth retrying here; if a future session has different network access, it's worth trying again, but otherwise the fallback is either a different, allowed lightweight HTML-parsing package, or a small hand-built parser scoped to just `id=`/`data-*` extraction (doesn't need to be a real DOM, just enough to find elements and call their `.onclick`).

 ---